christianhans/pinboard-to-kindle/README.md

     + Pages with dynamic content (e.g. a page that loads images or text via JavaScript) can be fetched correctly.
     + Most images embedded in articles are fetched as well and will be part of the generated eBook.
   * Fetches only unread Pinboard bookmarks that have the tag `kindle-to` (per default up to 50 bookmarks).
-  * When a Pinboard bookmark was successfully fetched, the tag `kindle-to` is replaced with the `kindle-sent` tag
+  * When a Pinboard bookmark was successfully fetched, the tag `kindle-to` is replaced with the `kindle-sent` tag.
   * The tags `kindle-to`, `kindle-sent` and number of maximum bookmarks to fetch can be configured in `pinboard-to-kindle.recipe`.

 ## Prerequisites